leeshibley/runtime-analyzer/README.md

 ### Specifications:
 * Generate lists of random integers according to specifications (e.g., 10 or 1 million)
-* list size specified by user at runtime
+* List size specified by user at runtime
 * Range of integer values specified by user at runtime
-* Run the functions with generated list of integers
+* Run sorting algorithms on generated list of integers
 * Calculate and display the time it took to run the function
 * Allow for multiple runs
 * Write results to file